dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 ### 5(a).
 Prerendering Angular 2 components

-If you're building an Angular 2 application, you can run your components in the server inside your `boot-server.ts` file so they will be injected into the resulting web page.
+If you're building an Angular 2 application, you can run your components on the server inside your `boot-server.ts` file so they will be injected into the resulting web page.

-First install the NPM package `angular2-universal` - this contains infrastructure for executing Angular 2 components on the server:
+First install the NPM package `angular2-universal` - this contains infrastructure for executing Angular 2 components inside Node.js:

 ```
 npm install --save angular2-universal
 ```

 Now you can use the [`angular2-universal` APIs](https://github.com/angular/universal) from your `boot-server.ts` TypeScript module to execute your Angular 2 component on the server.
-The code needed for this is fairly complex, but is necessary because Angular 2 supports so many different ways of being configured, and you need to provide wiring for whatever combination of DI modules you're using.
+The code needed for this is fairly complex, but that's unavoidable because Angular 2 supports so many different ways of being configured, and you need to provide wiring for whatever combination of DI modules you're using.

 You can find an example `boot-server.ts` that renders arbitrary Angular 2 components [here](https://github.com/aspnet/JavaScriptServices/blob/master/templates/Angular2Spa/ClientApp/boot-server.ts).
-If you use this with your own application, remember to reference any other DI services that your Angular 2 component depends on.
+If you use this with your own application, you might need to edit the `serverBindings` array to reference any other DI services that your Angular 2 component depends on.

 The easiest way to get started with Angular 2 server-side rendering on ASP.NET Core is to use the [aspnetcore-spa generator](http://blog.stevensanderson.com/2016/05/02/angular2-react-knockout-apps-on-aspnet-core/), which creates a ready-made working starting point.